partridgejiang/Kekule.js/README.md

 Kekule.js is a web based chemoinformatics framework written in JavsScript.
-It can be used in modern web browsers to read, write, display and edit chemical objects (e.g. molecules) and to perform some chemical algorithms (e.g. molecule structure compare, search, aromatic detection).
+It can be used in modern web browsers to read, write, display and edit chemical objects (e.g. molecules) and to perform some chemical algorithms (e.g. molecule structure comparing, searching, aromatic detection).